arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/JSF_general_graph_edge_replace_http_examples.md

 @RESTRETURNCODES

-@RESTRETURNCODE{200}
+@RESTRETURNCODE{201}
-Returned if the edge could be replaced.
+Returned if the request was successful but waitForSync is true.

 @RESTRETURNCODE{202}
 Returned if the request was successful but waitForSync is false.